syarique31/Network-Analysis-Dashboard/README.md

 # Network-Analysis-Dashboard
-When I first set out to get hands-on experience with Splunk, I didn’t quite know what I was getting myself into.
-As a cybersecurity intern, I’ve always been curious about the tools that SOC analysts rely on day to day, and Splunk consistently came up in conversations.
-Around that time, I was even considering another internship opportunity that focused almost entirely on Splunk.
-That made me even more curious about what made this platform such a big deal in the security world.
-Everyone described it as a “must-know” tool for analyzing logs, monitoring network traffic, and spotting anomalies that could indicate malicious activity.
-To me, that sounded like the perfect opportunity to learn how professionals actually dig into data to detect threats across systems, networks, and servers.
+When I first set out to get hands-on experience with Splunk, I wasn’t sure what to expect.
+As a cybersecurity intern, I often heard how essential it is for SOC analysts, and even came across another internship focused almost entirely on Splunk.
+That made me curious about why it’s considered a “must-know” tool for analyzing logs, monitoring traffic, and spotting anomalies — and I wanted to see firsthand how professionals use it to detect threats across systems and networks.